ethteck/splat/docs/Segments.md

   start: 0xABC
 ```

-This will created `filepath.s` in your `asm` folder.
+This will created `filepath.rodata.s` within the `asm` folder.

 ## `.rodata`

 **Description:**

 Read-only data located in the ROM, linked to a C file.

-If you migrate symbols from assembly to C, please prefix the `rodata` with a `.`, like `.rodata` so the linker script chooses to link against that C file's `.rodata` section.
+Use the `.rodata` segment to tell the linker to pull the `.rodata` section from the compiled object of corresponding `c` segment.

 **Example:**